jonathansada/ubuntu_bright_control/README.md

 Problems I found
 =====================

-When the computer is restarted the system files restore its original permission and the scripts can't change the brightness values.
-That is why bright_start.sh sets the permissions when is executed by /etc/rc.local at the startup.
+When the computer is restarted the system files restores its original permission and the scripts can't change the brightness values.
+This is why bright_start.sh sets the permissions when is executed by /etc/rc.local at the startup.

-Mi laptop doesn't support Fn key mapping and I have had to execute the scripts with the left control key.
+My laptop doesn't support Fn key mapping so I have had to execute the scripts with the left control key.

-I tried to show the system notification but the refresh it's to slow for be useful.
-If I use the default brightness  keys it shows me the brightness level updated because I'm using the files of the system for save the current values, but I couldn't find a method for show this information with the scripts.
+I tried to show it on the system notification but the refresh is too slow to be useful.
+If I use the default brightness keys it shows me the brightness level updated because I'm using the system files to save the current values, but I couldn't find a method for showing this information with the scripts.